 Frequently Asked Questions

-The Stennis Center’s congressional mandate is to attract young people to careers in public service, to provide training for leaders in or likely to be in public service, and to offer training and development opportunities for senior congressional staff, Members of Congress, and other public service leaders.
+The Stennis Center for Public Service’s congressional mandate is to attract young people to careers in public service, to provide training for leaders in, or likely to be, in public service and to offer training and development opportunities for senior congressional staff, Members of Congress, and other public service leaders.

-In his final United States Senate re-election campaign in 1982, John Stennis was faced with the most challenging race since his first Senate election in 1947.
+In his final United States Senate re-election campaign in 1982, John C. Stennis was faced with his most challenging race since his first Senate election in 1947.
 At an early campaign strategy meeting, he was bombarded with advice from campaign consultants on what to expect from the opponent and what would be required to win the race.
 He listened politely to the authoritative statements from the campaign experts who prefaced each imperative with: “To win, we will have to do this.”
 When the consultants paused to catch their breath, Senator Stennis seized the opportunity to inform them of a point he considered very important.
-“There is one thing you really need to understand before we go any further,” he told them as he looked each one in the eye around the table.
-“We don’t have to win.TESING”
+“There is one thing you really need to understand before we go any further,” he told them as he looked at each one in the eye around the table.
+“We don’t have to win.”